Bring Your Own Network#

 security groups (AWS) or firewall rules (GCP)

-If you provide a network, Coiled will still be responsible for creating VMs (and associated storage, network interface, and public IPs) as well as machine images and Docker images (for your software environments).
+If you provide a network, Coiled will still be responsible for creating VMs (and associated storage, network interface, and public IPs).

 Network requirements#